-You were motivated, optimistic, and ready to make a change in 2016.
+You were motivated, optimistic, and ready to make a change last year.
 What went wrong?
 The answers are simpler than you’d think.
 We asked Shawn Daugherty, PsyD, a clinical psychologist from the Medical Center of Aurora in Colorado to share small, science-backed tweaks that can lead to big change this time around.

 1. Don’t post your goals on social media.